ana-mc-almeida/ResumosMeic/LN/Lab/Lab8.md

 # 2

-Noun Verb
+Verb Noun

 # 3

-"YOU ARE SO STUPID" Code 0312<br>
+"YOU ARE SO STUPID" Code 4312<br>
 "YOU ARE" Code 43

 # Morphology